Princeton-HCI/cos-atproto-pds/bluesky-pds/README.md

 - Reverse proxy via Caddy
 - Performance benchmarking with visual analysis

-You can now build richer services on top of your self-hosted Bluesky data.
+You can now build richer services on top of your self-hosted Bluesky data!